Catholic leaders in Texas name 286 accused of abusing minors

 The head of the Archdiocese of Galveston-Houston, Cardinal Daniel N. DiNardo, also is president of the U.S. Conference of Catholic Bishops and is expected to attend a February summit called by Pope Francis to sensitize church leaders around the globe to the pain of victims, instruct them how to investigate cases and develop general protocols for church hierarchy to use.

 DiNardo said in a statement Thursday that, “The Bishops of Texas have decided to release the names of these priests at this time because it is right and just and to offer healing and hope to those who have suffered.
-On behalf of all who have failed in this regard, I offer my sincerest apology.
-Our church has been lacerated by this wound and we must take action to heal it.”
+On behalf of all who have failed in this regard, I offer my sincerest apology.”

-This version of the story corrects the number of dioceses investigating to 30 in 5th paragraph.